 Gram stains: A quick swab of your bird’s mouth and feces allows us to screen for abnormal bacteria and yeast in the gastrointestinal tract.
-This test is often recommended as part of a wellness exam or for certain illnesses
+This test is often recommended for certain illnesses

 The pink bacteria in this slide are Gram-negative bacteria that will cause illness in parrots.
 The purple bacteria are Gram-positive bacteria that are part of the normal flora of a parrot.